 The US government offers Medicare health plans for those aged sixty five and above.
 This has offered an opportunity for the elderly to pay less when they need medical attention.
-There are 10 Medicare supplement plans that you can buy.
 They are standardized and you just need to select one according to your needs.

 It is advisable for you to buy a Medicare supplement plan immediately when you turn 65.
 The most appropriate time to purchase the policy is during the enrollment period.
 This is because no Medicare Company will deny it to you.
 There are several companies selling these plans and you can choose between Medicare advantage plans and supplement insurance.
 Note that it is advisable to seek assistance from a medical expert who can guide you through the whole process of getting Medicare Minnesota insurance.

 In order to understand Minnesota Medicare, you first have to know about the federal Medicare program covers and what is does not cover.
 Medicare part A, which is also referred as hospital insurance covers inpatient care in hospitals, skilled nursing facilities, home health care centers and hospices.
 It is offered to all recipients of social security retirement benefits.
 Part A Medicare also covers young people who are disabled and those who have medical conditions that qualify.

 Part B Medicare, which is also known as Medical Insurance extends Medicare to cover outpatient care including physician visits, durable medical equipment and certain preventative services.
 The Medicare insurance is optional and requires that the insured person pays a premium which is deducted from his/her social security payments every month.
 Part D of Minnesota Medicare on the other hand is a cover for prescription drugs and requires one to take a premium and policy with a private insurance company.